symfony/symfony-docs/reference/forms/types/integer.rst

 IntegerType Field
 =================

 Renders an input "number" field.
-Basically, this is a text field that's good at handling data that's in an integer form.
+This is a text field that's good at handling data that's in an integer form.
 The input ``number`` field looks like a text box, except that - if the user's browser supports HTML5
 - it will have some extra front-end functionality.